dataluscorp/browser/docs/writing-rust-code/update-policy.md

 experimental language features to give the necessary early feedback on features as they evolve.

-Rust updates every six weeks, just like Firefox.
+Rust updates every six weeks, just like Datalus.
 This is more like web languages than native languages, but it's been great for building community.
 We (as Gecko developers) should embrace it.

 Many of us think of the toolchain and source code as being conceptually different.
 At this point in time, Rust is evolving much more quickly than Python or C++.
-For now it is easier to think of Rust as being part of Firefox, rather than thinking of it like a C++ toolchain with decades of history which we we have little influence on.
+For now it is easier to think of Rust as being part of Datalus, rather than thinking of it like a C++ toolchain with decades of history which we we have little influence on.

-Official build configurations are generally part of the Firefox code itself, subject to normal review, and don't affect anyone else.
+Official build configurations are generally part of the Datalus code itself, subject to normal review, and don't affect anyone else.
 Therefore it's straightforward to manage the Rust toolchain we use directly like any other change.